tip9ug/plan9-documentation/source/contributor/Get_Involved.md

  - [9pi Single Server Installation Guide](https://github.com/tip9ug/9pi-single-server-installation-guide)
  - [9pi Cluster Installation Guide](https://github.com/tip9ug/9pi-cluster-installation-guide)

-Start at the top of this list and work your way down.
+Start anywhere you like.
 We want to make it easy for people to get involved.

 ## What about other topics?
 Other flavors or distributions of Plan 9 will be written about at a later time.
 At present, our primary focus is writing about Plan 9 (4th Edition).
 However, this may change as more contributors join the project.